kylejohnsonks/kickstarter-analysis/README.md

 ---
 ![ss1.png](/resources/ss2.png)
 ---
-The Parent Category filter was set to 'theater' to ensure the results were relevnat to the project.
-From there a line chart was generated.
+The Parent Category filter was set to 'theater' to ensure the results were relevant to the project.
+From there the line chart below was generated.
 ---
 ![Theater_Outcomes_vs_Launch.png](/resources/Theater_Outcomes_vs_Launch.png)